samuelreichor/query-api/packages/vue/README.md

 	</a>
 	<h1 align="center">@query-api/vue</h1>
   <p align="center">
-    Write Craft CMS queries in vue, like in twig. 🚀🚀
+    Write Craft CMS Queries in Vue, like you would in Twig. 🚀🚀
   </p>
   <br />
 </div>